Akshay-Ruplag/Use-of-advanced-regression-techniques-for-home-value-prediction/ReadMe.md

 In terms of parameter tuning neural network hyper parameters as well as tree parameters for other implementations were configured to give decent results.

+Technology Used

+*Keras-Implementing neural network
+*CatBoost-Implementing boosting trees
+*XGBoost-Implementing boosting trees
+*Pandas-Data manipulation
+*Numpy-data handling
+*Sklearn-Building machine learning models *matplotlib-Plotting results
+*joblib-Saving models

+_File instruction_:

+EngineeredFeatures.txt-This file holds the engineered features we used.
+NeuralNetImplementation.py-This script has the neural network implementation constructed using Keras.

+RandomForestImplementation.py-This script holds the implementation of the bagging technique.

+ReadMe.md-contains description of the project execution and file contents.

+Stacking.py-Stacking technique implementation

+Time-SeriesForcatingImplementation.py-This is the implementation done considering the the problem to be a time series modelling.

+TrendBasedImplementation.py-This is where the problem was considered to be a a repetition of previous months values.

 ### References:

 https://www.kaggle.com/c/zillow-prize-1